lf-edge/ekuiper/docs/sqls/query_language_elements.md

 ### HAVING

+The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregate functions.
 Specifies a search condition for a group or an aggregate.
 HAVING can be used only with the SELECT expression.
 HAVING is typically used in a GROUP BY clause.
-When GROUP BY is not used, HAVING behaves like a WHERE clause.

 #### Syntax